TanYa-Go/TanjaG.Portfolio/README.md

   * User goal is to be able to download my CV with one click

 * ### **Other developers**
     The user, in this case, is another developer who is looking for someone to work on a project with or a collaboration of some sort.

-* This user's goal is to be able to see what skills and languages I know to see if we could work well together
+    * This user's goal is to be able to see what skills I have and what tech stack I use, to see if we could work well together
     * Users goal is to be able to find my GitHub profile to see the way I write my code and if this would suit their project
     * Users goal is to find contact information easily and contact me from the website directly

 * ### **Potential Clients**
-The user in this case can be a person, a company, an artist, a small business, etc., who is lookig to hire someone to create their website, an app or change their existing website, etc.
+    The user in this case can be a person, a company, an artist, a small business, anyone who is lookig to hire someone to create their website, an app or change their existing website, etc.

     * This user's goal is to be able to see the projects that I have  created before, to see if they would like to hire me for their project
     * This user's goal is to be able to see the testimonials from others that have worked with me, to evaluate if they want to hire me
     * This user's goal is to be able to find the contact information easily and contact the site owner without leaving the page